lyuzinmaxim/FPNPhUn/README.md

 # FPNPhUn
-This is my implementation of DL model solving phase unwrapping problem based on FPN [1-2]
+This is my PyTorch implementation of DL model solving phase unwrapping problem based on FPN [1-2]

 # 1st attempt